Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Safe Policy Learning through Extrapolation

-In many cases, a single deterministic policy is compared to the status quo of no such policy via a randomized trial for program evaluation.
-In our empirical study, the existing policy was compared to a ``null'' policy where no algorithmic recommendations were provided.
-The goal of such a trial is typically to evaluate whether one should adopt the algorithmic policy.
-We now show that one can use the proposed methodology to safely learn a new, and possibly better, policy even in this setting.
-In particular, we can weaken the restrictions of the underlying model class by placing assumptions on \emph{treatment effects} rather than the expected potential outcomes.
-We focus here on comparing a baseline policy $\tilde{\pi}$ to a null policy that assigns no action, which we denote as $\O(x) = \O$, and has potential outcome $Y(\O)$.
+In our empirical study, the existing PSA-DMF system was compared to not providing algorithmic recommendations.
+While a primary goal of this randomized controlled trial was to evaluate whether one should adopt the algorithmic policy, we can leverage the control group data to weaken the restrictions of the underlying model class $\mathcal{M}$ by placing assumptions on \emph{treatment effects} rather than the expected potential outcomes.

-In this setup, let $Z_i \in \{0,1\}$ be a treatment assignment indicator where $Z_i = 0$ if no policy is enacted (i.e., null policy), and $Z_i = 1$ if the policy follows the baseline policy $\tilde{\pi}$.
-Let $e(x) = P(Z = 1 \mid X = x)$ be the probability of assigning the treatment condition for an individual with covariates $x$.
-Since it is an experiment, this probability is known.
-Rather than minimize the regret relative to the baseline policy $\tilde{\pi}$ as in Equation~\eqref{eq:maximin}, we will minimize regret relative to the null policy $\O$.
-Defining the conditional average treatment effect (CATE) of action $a$ relative to no action $\O$, $\tau(a, x) = m(a,x) - m(\O, x)$, we can now write the regret of a new policy $\pi$ relative to the null policy $\O$ as,
+We consider an expanded set of actions that includes all actions in $\mathcal{A}$ and a ``null'' action (i.e., do not provide an algorithmic recommendation).
+We denote the null action as $a = -1$, with potential outcome $Y(-1)$.
+Let $Z_i \in \{0,1\}$ be a treatment assignment indicator where $Z_i = 0$ if no policy is enacted (i.e., the null policy), and $Z_i = 1$ if the policy follows the baseline policy $\tilde{\pi}$.
+Let $e(x) = P(Z = 1 \mid \bX = \bx)$ be the probability of assigning the treatment condition for an individual with covariates $\bx$.
+This is the propensity score \emph{for the treatment assignment} and since this is an experiment, it is known and strictly between 0 and 1.
+While we consider general propensity scores when describing the method, in our experiment $e(x) = 0.5$ for all cases.
+This allows us to identify the conditional expectation function, $m^\ast(-1, \bx) = \E[Y \mid \bX = \bx, Z = 0]$.
+Defining the true conditional average treatment effect (CATE) of the action $a$ relative to the null action $-1$ as $\tau^\ast(a, \bx) \equiv m^\ast(a,\bx) - m^\ast(-1,\bx)$, we can also identify the CATE under the baseline policy $\tilde{\pi}(\bx)$, $\tilde{\tau}(\bx) = \tau^\ast(\tilde{\pi}(\bx),\bx)$.